 - It is important to remember that different health care providers may use terms like “bulging disc,” “disc protrusion,” and “herniated disc” interchangeably, so you may want to ask for clarification if these terms are discussed during your diagnosis.

-The spinal canal is home to the spinal cord and dozens of nerve roots that branch off the spinal cord, exit the spine and continue to the bodily area they serve.
+The spinal canal is home to the spinal cord and dozens of nerve roots that branch off the spinal cord, exit the spine and continue to the bodily areas they serve.
 When a disc protrudes into the limited space of the spinal canal, the disc might place compressive pressure on, irritate or otherwise interfere with a nerve root or the spinal cord.
 It is this nerve compression that causes the most serious disc protrusion symptoms, including:

 - Local, chronic neck and back pain